Karthikeyan-Jagadesh/Full-Stack-/README.md

 # Full-Stack-
-The Projects which I have done for FULL STACK DEVELOPMENT
+Here are the projects which i have done..